-The students are assessed by answering questions in relation to an ancient source and GCSE style 8 mark essay question on a specific case study.
+The students are assessed by answering questions in relation to an ancient source and short essay question on a specific case study.

 A government without a monarch.

 A government body of the Roman Republic made up of aristocrats.

 The most senior magistrate in the Roman Republic.

 A major rival to the Roman Republic based in North Africa.

 A founder of the Roman people from Troy.